MatheusRich/matheusrich.github.io/_drafts/spaces.md

 Separating logical blocks is a technique that is really simple but highly effective in making code more maintainable.
 Remember, we read code more than we write, so optimize your code for reading.
-A little effort today can save you team hours in the future.
+A little effort today can save your team hours in the future.

 [test-phases]: https://thoughtbot.com/blog/four-phase-test